 Investors are the most common external users of financial statements.
 Both credit and equity investors make and assess their investment decisions by using relevant financial information in a company’s financial statements, including the balance sheet and the income statement.
 These are the two basic sets of financial reports to give an account of a business’ positions of assets, liabilities, and equity at the end of an accounting period, as well as sales, expenses, and income for the accounting period.
 Lenders are likely to look into a company’s total existing debt level as stated in the balance sheet to determine if the business is overleveraged and how safe its credit claims may be.
 They also study the income statement in particular, the earnings before interest, tax, depreciation, and amortization to be sure that the business earns enough income to cover its interest payments.
 On the other hand, current and prospective shareholders tend to focus more on the equity portion of the balance sheet and see how earnings are retained for equity growth.
 The net income from the income statement corroborates with the amount of earnings available to shareholders for retention.

-Vendors rely on financial information to sustain their business relationships.
-Since vendors sell mostly on credit, they want to know about their customers’ total outstanding accounts payable as reported in the balance sheet and evaluate each customer’s ability to pay its bills on time.
-A customer’s earnings may not be the biggest concern for a vendor if the customer has enough cash or other cash-convertible assets on hand to cover its current liabilities, such as accounts payable.
-Vendors likely don’t want to do business with companies that have inadequate current assets to back up the trade credit extended to them.
+Suppliers rely on financial information to sustain their business relationships.
+Since suppliers sell mostly on credit, they want to know about their customers’ total outstanding accounts payable as reported in the balance sheet and evaluate each customer’s ability to pay its bills on time.
+A customer’s earnings may not be the biggest concern for a supplier if the customer has enough cash or other cash-convertible assets on hand to cover its current liabilities, such as accounts payable.
+Suppliers likely don’t want to do business with companies that have inadequate current assets to back up the trade credit extended to them.